pingcap/docs-cn/architecture.md

 # TiDB Architecture

 The TiDB platform is comprised of three key components: the TiDB server, the PD server, and the TiKV server.
-In addition, TiDB also provides the [TiSpark](https://github.com/pingcap/tispark/) component for the complex OLAP requirements.
+In addition, TiDB also provides the [TiSpark](https://github.com/pingcap/tispark/) component for complex OLAP requirements.

 ![image alt text](media/tidb-architecture.png)